Mediatrix method for filamentation of objects in images: MEDIATRIX FILAMENTATION METHOD

 \\

-The Mediatrix method is a recursive method that operates on several iteration steps.
-Each step is a new Mediatrix level and the method can be performed up to an arbitrary level $n$.
+The Mediatrix method works in $n$ iteration steps.
+Each step is a new Mediatrix level.
 In the following, we describe the first few levels as an example.

-In the first step we determine the extreme points, $E_1$ and $E_2$ of the object.
-Several methods have been considered to determine the extreme points of an object (see, e.g., ref \cite{MaxDistTest}).
+In the first step we determine the extreme points, $E_1$ and $E_2$ of the object (i.e. the two points most distant from each other).
+Several methods have been considered to determine the extreme points of an object (see, e.g., \cite{MaxDistTest}).
 Here we use the ``farthest-of-farthest'' method, by which $E_1$ is defined as the most distant point from a reference point on the object (e.g., the brightest pixel on the image or its geometrical center), whereas $E_2$ is defined as the pixel on the object farthest from $E_1$.
-Next, the first perpendicular bisector of these two points is calculated.
-The first Mediatrix point $M^1$ is defined as the brightest pixel of the object along the perpendicular bisector.
-In pratice, we take the brightest pixel located at a distance $d \leq \alpha \Delta p$ from the perpendicular bisector, where $\Delta p$ is the pixel scale and $\alpha$ is a free parameter choosen as $\alpha =\frac{\sqrt{2}}{2}$.
-The first Mediatrix Point $M^1$ is shown in Fig. 1(A)\ref{Step1} for an arc-shaped object (more specifically, an ArcEllipse \cite{arcfitting}).
+After that, we evaluate the first perpendicular bisector between these two points.
+The first \textit{Mediatrix point} $M^1$ is defined as the brightest pixel of the object along the perpendicular bisector.
+Since the object is a set of pixels, we take the brightest pixel located at a distance $d \leq \alpha \Delta p$ from the perpendicular bisector, where $\Delta p$ is the pixel scale and $\alpha$ is chosen as $\alpha =\frac{\sqrt{2}}{2}$.
+The first Mediatrix Point $M^1$ is shown in Fig. \ref{Step1}(A) for an arc-shaped object (more specifically, an ArcEllipse \cite{arcfitting}).